Independent study and supervised field experience related to a professional area of interest.

 Requirements for Final Grade:

-Students will be sent a link for document uploading, and by the final day of classes for the semester in which the student is registered, the student is to complete a project questionnaire and upload the final project documentation.
+Approximately 2 weeks before the end of the semester, students will be sent a link for document uploading, and by the final day of classes for the semester in which the student is registered, the student is to complete a project questionnaire and upload the final project documentation (see below).
 Technical difficulties are the responsibility of the student and sometimes occur; therefore, we strongly encourage students to submit the documents well in advance of the deadline to allow for troubleshooting in the event that technical difficulties occur.

-Include the proposal and build upon it to include summarized activities, experiences, results, discussion, conclusions, and references (if utilized) in manuscript format (double spaced, 12 pt font, 10-page, 1500 word minimum), according to a journal appropriate to your field.
+Include the proposal and build upon it to include summarized activities, experiences, what you learned and how your prior knowledge helped, how the internship was or was not what you expected, how you will utilize what you learned in your future career, and references (if utilized) in manuscript format (double spaced, 12 pt font, up to 10-pages, 1500 word minimum), according to a journal appropriate to your field.

-This should detail your work on your project over the course of your Professional Internship experience.
+This should detail your work on your project/internship duties over the course of your Professional Internship experience.
 However, this should not include unpublished data that may hinder future publications and/or patents.

 The journal description should indicate that the student should keep a journal that indicates activities conducted each day.
 They should indicate date and amount of time allocated (by day).

-3. Photo documentation of activities (as allowed by the internship location and approved by the Internship Supervisor).
+- Photo documentation of activities (as allowed by the internship location and approved by the Internship Supervisor):

 Examples of photo documentation may include pictures of interns performing activities relevant to the internship, field sites, building locations where internships are taking place, and other general duties being conducted over the course of the Professional Internship.

-Students should ensure that their Internship Supervisor completes the supervisor letter/evaluation which will be sent toward the conclusion of the internship.
-This will evaluate the performance of the student during the course of the Professional Internship.
+Approximately 2 weeks before the end of the semester, supervisors will be sent a link to a survey.
+Students should ensure that their Internship Supervisor has received and completed the supervisor letter/evaluation which will be sent toward the conclusion of the internship (verify with supervisor).
+This survey will evaluate the performance of the student during the course of the Professional Internship.

 Satisfactory completion of these steps will determine the grade for the hours of credit requested.
 Rubrics for final grades should be discussed with the professor of record.